superhero-com/superhero/src/features/trending/README.md

 # Trendminer Feature

-This feature contains all trendminer (wordcraft) related logic and components that have been migrated from Vue/Vuetify to React/Tailwind CSS.
+This feature contains all trending (wordcraft) related logic and components that have been migrated from Vue/Vuetify to React/Tailwind CSS.

 ## Components

 ### TokenTradeCard
-- **Location**: `src/features/trendminer/components/TokenTradeCard.tsx`
+- **Location**: `src/features/trending/components/TokenTradeCard.tsx`
 - **Migrated from**: `external/wordcraft/src/components/Tokens/TokenTradeCard.vue`
 - **Description**: A trading interface for buying/selling tokens with bonding curve mechanics